The Okubo-Weiss Criteria in Two-Dimensional Hydrodynamic and Magnetohydrodynamic Flows

-\textbf{5.
+signifying elliptic region inside the pinch core and hyperbolic region away from the pinch core.

+\textbf{6.
 Discussion}\\

-The ``{\it slow variation}" restriction on the straining flow-velocity gradient field used in the Okubo-Weiss criterion may be quantified via the Beltrami condition with the divorticity framework in 2D hydrodynamic flows (Shivamoggi et al. \cite{Shi}).
-This also turns out to provide interesting interpretations of the Okubo-Weiss criterion in terms of the topological properties of the underlying vorticity manifold.
-Extension of these considerations to 2D quasi-geostrophic flows (via the {\it potential divorticity} framework) shows the robustness of the Okubo-Weiss parameter under varying 2D hydrodynamic flow situations.
-Extension to 2D MHD flows, on the other hand, provides one again with a useful diagnostic tool to parameterize the magnetic field topology in 2D MHD flows.
+Despite its extensive use as a diagnostic tool, the Okubo-Weiss criterion is primarily validated on empirical grounds by the results ensuing its applications, so some insight into the underlying connections is of much interest.
+In this direction, we have considered here recasting the Okubo-Weiss criterion by using the 2D hydrodynamic Beltrami condition (Shivamoggi et al. \cite{Shi}) that approximates the {\it slow flow-variation ansatz} imposed in its derivation.
+This turns out to provide an interesting interpretation of the Okubo-Weiss criterion very logically in terms of the topological properties of the underlying vorticity manifold.
+Extension of these considerations to 2D quasi-geostrophic flows (via the {\it potential divorticity} framework) shows the robustness of the Okubo-Weiss parameter under the $\beta$-plane approximation to the Coriolis parameter.
+Inclusion of the $\gamma$-effect, however, produces changes in the Okubo-Weiss parameter.
+Extension to 2D MHD flows, on the other hand, provides one again with a useful diagnostic tool to parameterize the magnetic field topology in 2D MHD flows. \textbf{6.
+Acknowledgments}\\